-PART FIVE - TECHNICAL REGULATIONS FOR RADIO CONTROLLED CONTESTS
+PART FIVE - TECHNICAL REGULATIONS FOR RADIO CONTROLLED CONTESTS a)

-5.3.
-CLASS F3B - MULTI-TASK GLIDERS
+CLASS F3B - RADIO CONTROL MULTI-TASK GLIDERS

-5.3.1.
+F3B.1.
 General Rules

-5.3.1.1.
-Definition of a Radio Controlled Glider
+F3B.1.1.
+Definition of a Radio-Controlled Glider

 Model aircraft which is not provided with a propulsion device and in which lift is generated by aerodynamic forces acting on surfaces remaining fixed in flight, except control surfaces.
 Model aircraft with variable geometry or area must comply with the specification when the surfaces are in maximum and minimum extended mode.
 The model aircraft must be controlled by the competitor on the ground using radio control.
 Any variation of geometry or area must be actuated at distance by radio control.